Chapter

 NASB Whenever you are invited by someone to a wedding feast, do not take the place of honor, for someone more distinguished than you may have been invited by him,

-CSB "When you are invited by someone to a wedding banquet, don't sit in the place of honor, because a more distinguished person than you may have been invited by your host.
+CSB "When you are invited by someone to a wedding banquet, don’t recline at the best place, because a more distinguished person than you may have been invited by your host.

 NLT When you are invited to a wedding feast, don’t sit in the seat of honor.
 What if someone who is more distinguished than you has also been invited?